State Street Corp at Sanford C Bernstein Strategic Decisions Con

-Robert Henry Wildhack - Autonomous Research LLP - Analyst of Payments and Financial Technology
+Robert Henry Wildhack - Autonomous Research US LP - US Capital Markets Specialty Financials Analyst

-All right.
-Good afternoon, everyone, and thanks for joining.
+Okay.
+Good morning, everyone.
+Thanks for joining.
 My name is Rob Wildhack.
+I'm from Autonomous.
 I'll be leading our discussion today.
-I'm delighted that we have Ron O'Hanley and Eric Aboaf from State Street with us.
+I'm delighted that we have Ron O'Hanley and Eric Aboaf from State Street joining us.

 Ron has been the CEO since 2019.
-And prior to that, he was the President and CEO of State Street Global Advisors.
-Eric has been the company's CFO since 2016, and he recently added the title of Vice Chairman to his portfolio as well.
-So congratulations on that, Eric.
+And prior to that, he was President and CEO of State Street Global Advisors.
+Eric has been State Street's CFO since 2016.
+And Eric, you added the title of Vice Chairman to your portfolio a little more than a year ago.

-Ron is going to lead off with some prepared remarks.
-And then we'll dive into Q&A. But for now, I'll turn it over to Ron to get started.
-Go ahead.
+Just a quick note for the audience, we'll be using Pigonal for Q&A again this year.
+You can submit your questions there.
+You can vote on questions that have already been submitted and then we can get the questions directed to Ron and Eric as appropriate.
+But with that, we can get started.
+And Ron, we're clearly in a very volatile and dynamic market environment today.

+State Street and you guys have a front row seat to all of that.
+What are your clients most focused on today?
+And how is State Street responding to that

 State Street Corp at Sanford C Bernstein Strategic Decisions Conference Transcript